vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/300/README.md

 | On | --- | Fill Light | | | | 2D |
 | On | --- | Back Light | | | | 2D |

+### Textures

+- Based on "Poliigon - 3D Textures, Models and HDRIs" at https://www.poliigon.com/

 ### Cameras

 - Based on "3D ROOM ON AFTER EFFECTS ELEMENT 3D" at https://www.youtube.com/watch?v=M-cfMiuDOp0